 This method is particularly valuable in the following scenarios:

-1. One-Time Replication: If your Finance team needs data from Harvest yearly, quarterly, or once in a while, then this manual effort and time are justified.
+1. One-Time Replication: If your Finance team needs data from Harvest yearly, quarterly, or occasionally, then this manual effort and time are justified.

 2. Dedicated Team: If your organization has dedicated staff who manually select categories, customize templates, and download and upload CSV files, then replicating data from Harvest using CSV files is the way to go

-3. Less number of Reports: Managing multiple CSV files can be time-consuming and tedious, especially when you need to generate a 360-degree view of your business and merge data from multiple departments.
+3. Less number of Reports: Managing multiple CSV files can be time-consuming and tedious, especially when you need to generate a 360-degree view of your business and merge data from various departments.

 However, downloading CSV files and transforming Harvest data is not a scalable solution for businesses that need to integrate data from multiple sources.